Antibiotic Resistance – The Real Threat for Next Generation

 The understanding of bacterial resistance to antibiotics will first require you to understand how antibiotics work.
 Usually, antibiotics kill or inhibit bacteria by inactivating or neutralizing an essential cell protein in bacteria.
 When bacteria become resistant to antibiotics, this essential protein is either removed or altered.
 Eventually, this changing in the essential protein of bacteria discourages antibiotics from attaching to the target site.

-Over dosing of antibiotics and frequent consumption of antibiotics in diseases, where these drugs are not greatly required, are the major reasons for the bacterial resistance to antibiotics.
-You may know that from the beginning to the far end, every being in this world – either plant or animal – is going through and will go through continuous changing in genetic coding.
+As you know every being in this world – either plant or animal – is going through and will go through continuous changing in genetic coding.
 The genetic material of bacteria is also going through spontaneous changing or mutation.
-As a result, these bacteria are not only upgrading with new genetic material but also improving their resistance to antibiotics.
-You need to know that these genetically altered bacteria are now preventing antibiotics from inactivating the specific protein.
-Many potential antibiotics have already lost their effectiveness over different gram-positive and gram-negative bacteria.
-Tetracycline and drugs of the first-generation and second-generation penicillin are the greatest example of drugs that have already lost effectiveness over several gram-positive and gram-negative bacteria.
+As a result, these bacteria are not only upgrading with new genetic material but also improving their resistance to fight against antibiotics.
+These genetically altered bacteria are now preventing antibiotics from binding to the target site where the specific protein is located.
+In addition, in some cases, researchers also observed that resistant bacteria were preventing antibiotics from neutralizing the specific protein, even though they were attached to the target site.

 What are the Real Threats for Next Generation?

-In fact, the bacterial resistance to antibiotics is due to random changing or spontaneous mutation in the genetic coding of the bacteria.
-In other words, it is an environmental or biological pressure for the bacteria to keep their existence from extinct.
-More frankly, if a bacterium fails to find out the survival techniques now, the next generation will obviously discover the techniques with improved genetic model.
+Antibiotic selection Antibiotic resistance is an environmental or biological pressure for the bacteria to keep their existence from extinct.
+More frankly, if a bacterium fails to find out the survival techniques today, the next generation will obviously discover the techniques with improved genetic model.
 Consequently, the drugs that we are using now to kill or inhibit bacterial growth may not work in future.